yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/FattyLiver_Model.md

 *The medical descriptions provided are illustrative summaries derived from publicly available clinical reference ranges and were generated with the assistance of large language models for documentation clarity only.
 They do not represent medical diagnosis or professional medical judgment.*

 ---
-I apologize for the confusion.
-I will strictly follow the **7 clinical scenarios** provided in your table.

-Here is the professional English report for the **AiLDS: Fatty Liver Validation** based exactly on those 7 cases.

----

 ## Clinical Validation: 7-Case Stress Test